evlaV/dirlock/README.md

   parameters.
-- Policies are stored safely on disk using a **protector**, which encrypts the policy key using one of several available mechanisms, currently a password or a TPM module.
+- Policies are stored safely on disk using a **protector**, which encrypts the policy key using one of several available mechanisms, currently a password, a TPM module or a FIDO2 token.
 - A policy can be be protected by any number of protectors, and a protector can be used in any number of policies.
 - A protector can be modified at any time (for example by changing its